vmous93/inspector-prolog/README.md

       write('Your point = '), write(P), nl, nl,
  	  (P =< 0, write(" >>>  Game over!  <<< "),nl ; U > 0), !,
 ```

+### Detective Prolog Game

+You can find the playable and final version codes of Detective Prolog in the "[**game**](https://gitlab.unige.ch/Seyedvahid.Mousavinezhad/inspector-prolog/-/tree/main/game)" folder.
+The game is designed with three levels of difficulty, and their differences in difficulty are as follows:

+**Level 1:**
+- The player needs to correctly guess 4 clues to have the final guess for the killer's identity.
+- Based on the answers, the player receives hints indicating which answers are correct.

+**Level 2:**
+- The player needs to correctly guess 5 clues to have the final guess for the killer's identity.
+- Based on the answers, the player receives hints indicating which answers are correct.

+**Level 3:**
+- The player needs to correctly guess 5 clues to have the final guess for the killer's identity.
+- Based on the answers, the player receives hints indicating which answer is correct and which one is wrong.
+For instance, if the player has two correct answers, they will be informed about one answer being correct and one answer being wrong.

+The game is also designed in two versions.
+The difference between these two versions lies in the hints section.
+In one of the versions, which is named "rules," the player can view the Prolog code written for that particular evidence.
+This aspect increases the educational aspect of the game.

+We hope you enjoy playing the game and that we have been able to introduce useful aspects of Prolog programming to you.